How a contract can be breached

 - where a party’s conduct manifests an unwillingness or inability to perform the contract; if this occurs before the performance is due, it is considered to be an anticipatory breach.

-For example, A is required to deliver a container of goods within seven days of signing a contract with B. If, a couple of days before the delivery (i.e. the performance) is due, A tells B that he has run out of those goods and A document that sets out what a person wants to happen to their money and other property after they die. not be able to deliver them within the seven-day period, A is in anticipatory breach of the contract.
+For example, A is required to deliver a container of goods within seven days of signing a contract with B. If, a couple of days before the delivery (i.e. the performance) is due, A tells B that he has run out of those goods and will not be able to deliver them within the seven-day period, A is in anticipatory breach of the contract.
 Once the delivery is due, A is in actual breach of the contract.

 Remedies for breach of contract

-- Carrying out the precise obligations that are set out in a contract.
-For example, a contract might require the sale of a piece of land.
-If the parties do not perform a contract a court can order specific performance.: A wronged party can seek orders from a court compelling the party who breached the contract to perform the contract.
+- Specific performance: A wronged party can seek orders from a court compelling the party who breached the contract to perform the contract.
 For example, if A is in breach of a contract by failing to attend settlement to transfer land to B, B can seek a court order forcing A to attend settlement and transfer the land to B.

 – where the contract provides a right to terminate in the case of such a breach;